swl10/pyslet/doc/wsgi.rst

 ------------------

-The :class:`WSGIDataApp` is further extended by :class:`SessionApp` to cover the common use of case of needing to track information across multiple requests from the same user session.
+The :class:`WSGIDataApp` is further extended by :class:`SessionApp` to cover the common use case of needing to track information across multiple requests from the same user session.

 The approach taken requires server side storage (typically in the form